AHaliq/grunt-init-webepsb/README.md

 ```
 grunt-init webepsb
 ```
-Default task is to clean `bin` and compiling all public `src` files, following that starts `grunt-watch` which watches for changes and recompiles only the changed files that triggers the task.
+Default task is to clean `bin` and compiling all public `src` files

+following that starts `grunt-watch` which watches for changes and recompiles only the changed files that triggers the task.

 _Note that grunt-contrib-watch has an issue of not triggering task on file creation. grunt watch will have to be rerun on new file creation._
 ```